Liposuction Procedures, Risks & Recovery

 After liposuction surgery, you will be advised to rest as much as you can for the first few days so that your body can devote as much energy as possible to the healing process.

-The most difficult days will be those immediately after your surgery because you will have bandages and dressings over your incision wounds.
-During this period, it is important that you don’t do anything too strenuous so that you can allow your wounds to heal up properly as otherwise they may tear open which could then result in bleeding or an infection.
+During this period, it is important that you don’t do anything too strenuous to allow your wounds to heal properly, as otherwise they may tear open which could then result in bleeding or an infection.

 After one or two days, you should feel well enough to have a shower and start walking around, but if you start to feel weak or dizzy, stop what you are doing and take some more time out to rest as you are probably trying to do too much too soon.